Nonlinear distortion of symmetry in solutions to the convection-diffusion equation of Burgers type: Introduction

-for $0 \le m \le n-2$, where $G(t,x) = (4\pi t)^{-n/2} e^{-|x|^2/(4t)}$ is $n$-dimensional Gaussian.
-For the details of those facts, see \cite{EZ,DrCrpo}.
+for $0 \le m \le n-2$ are decided, where $G(t,x) = (4\pi t)^{-n/2} e^{-|x|^2/(4t)}$ is $n$-dimensional Gaussian.
+For the details of these facts, see \cite{EZ,DrCrpo}.
+Those terms represent the linear component of the solution.
+Indeed, they fulfill that

+Therefore, they naturally obey the second law of thermodynamics.
+In fact, the decay rate of $U_m$ is described by $m$, but simultanously $m$ also represents the symmetry of $U_m$.
 What concerns us here is whether the logarithm appearing in \eqref{EZexp} is essential or not.
+The more fundamental question is what is the largest nonlinear component.
 To solve it, we will derive higher-order expansion, but first we need to confirm the convergence of the moments.
 We see for the coefficients of the second part of $U_m$ that

 where we apply the weighted estimate that $ \| |x|^\mu u(t) \|_{L^q (\mathbb{R}^n)} = O (t^{-\gamma_q+\frac\mu2}) $ as $t \to +\infty$ (see the last sentence of this section).
 The right-hand side diverges to infinity if $m \ge n-1$.
 For this reason, the order of the expansion \eqref{EZexp} is limited.
 The renormalization is affective to avoid this difficulty.
 This method is well known as a technique for clarifying asymptotic structures of solutions to critical problems, but it can also be applied to derive higher-order asymptotic expansions of solutions to subcritical problems such as \eqref{cd}.
 In the two-dimensional case of \eqref{cd}, the renormalization is synonymous with considering the linearized problem.
 By studying the linearized problem, several researchers proved that the logarithmic evolution in \eqref{EZexp} is crucial. \begin{theorem}[cf.\cite{EZ,DrCrpo,DrZZ}] Let $n = 2,~ u_0 \in L^1 (\mathbb{R}^2) \cap L^\infty (\mathbb{R}^2)$ and $|x| u_0 \in L^1 (\mathbb{R}^2)$.
 Then, the solution $u$ of \eqref{cd} fulfills that